 - Congenital malformation by 13%

-Babies and children are more at risk of thirdhand smoke exposure as they typically spend more active time on the floor or close to contaminated dust, carpets, blankets and other objects.
+Babies and children are more at risk of thirdhand smoke exposure as they typically spend more active time on the floor or close to contaminated dust, carpets, blankets and toys.
 Babies and children are also more likely to put objects in their mouths that may be contaminated with thirdhand smoke.
 Whilst researchers are still learning about the health effects of thirdhand smoke some studies have shown that it can have an impact on the functioning of the liver and lungs, may reduce wound healing and increase hyperactive behaviour.
-If you would like to read more about the research on thirdhand smoke see here.

 The best thing a parent can do to protect their family from secondhand and thirdhand smoke is to stop smoking.
 Other ways to protect children and babies include:

-- Avoiding smoking during pregnancy – this includes both parents
+- Avoiding smoking during pregnancy – this includes all parents/carers

-- Not smoking or allowing others to smoke in or around your home and children
+- Not smoking or allowing others to around your loved ones, in your home or in your car

 - Spending family time in smoke-free public places